 Storytelling like you’ve never heard it before takes center stage as an opera singer presents an engaging and enjoyable introduction to opera for students Pre-K – 2.
 This program brings singing storytellers to your school or library for 30 minutes of captivating fun!
 Storybook Opera is performed across the Houston area at schools and libraries, with a variety of books in both English and Spanish!

-Now offering virtual Storybook Opera!
+Now offering virtual and live Storybook Opera!

 The Armadillo’s Dream